Do you want your dog to have super soft fur?

 There are so many reasons why I think (and hope) that oil sourced from algae will become the preferred method of Omega 3 supplementation for both us and our pets in the future.

 At present, the predominant method of Omega 3 oil supplementation in diets is via the use of fish oils (DHA, EPA, DPA) salmon, cod liver or green-lipped mussel extract in Yumove in dogs – not sustainable as we need to nurture our fragile oceans and seas.
+The worst is possibly krill oil used in dog supplements as krill is the bottom of the food chain in the ocean and to harvest it for our pets is a disaster for our oceans when there is a much kinder and far more sustainable solution using Algae oil.

 A little bit more about Omega 3’s in your dog’s diet……